webiny/commodo/packages/hooks/README.md

 Use `withHooks` higher order function to define custom hooks - points in code on which you can hook on to, and execute one or more snyc or async callbacks.

 ## Example
-In the following example, an "emailSent" hook is defined in the `sendEmail` method.
-And upon applying `withHooks`, a callback to it is defined.
+In the following example, in the `sendEmail` method, an "emailSent" hook is defined.
+Note that the `await` keyword is prepended, since registered hook callbacks can contain async code.
+But this is not a requirement -  some use cases might not need to wait for all of the registered callbacks to resolve.

 ```js
 import { withHooks } from "@commodo/hooks";